 Medical Massage Rates

-My medical massage rates are based on an analysis of both usual, customary, and reasonable (UCR) charges for the Seattle area and of RVU (relative value unit) pricing.
-Current rates are $33 per 15-minute unit for CPT code 97124 (massage), $38 for 97140 (manual therapy techniques), $33 for 97110 (therapeutic exercise), and $18 for 97010 (hot and cold pack application).
+My medical massage rates are based on an analysis of both usual, customary, and reasonable (UCR) charges for the Seattle area and of RVU (relative value unit) pricing. $38 for 97140 (manual therapy techniques), and $20 for 97010 (hot and cold pack application).

 To schedule a medical massage appointment, please call 206-624-6255 or e-mail me.